 It’s summer.
 And in Mississippi, tomato season is in full swing!
 My husband planted a good dozen tomato plants this year.
-About 2 weeks in, he wasn’t happy with how they looked so he added a few more.
-No worries though, as this week has yielded the largest amount of this smooth, red fruit since planting.
+About two weeks in, he wasn’t happy with how they looked, so he added a few more.
+No worries, though, as this yielded the largest amount of this smooth, red fruit since planting.

 These lovely, sweet, tart, and juicy edibles are so versatile.
 Kind of like the apple.
 You could go to sleep one night naming all that can be made with apples.
 The tomato has a list just as long.

 My husband uses his creative side to do many things, and baking is one of them.
 That man loves flour.
 He nibbles on raw biscuit dough and enjoys making biscuits, whole wheat or white.
 I wrote a blog about his culinary skills in biscuit making here .
 The delight of baking is year-round.
 It ends with his mother’s recipe for Candy Cane cookies each December.
 Today’s baking performance…tomato pies.
 He’s used pie tins before, but today, he made them like biscuits, but separated the tops and bottoms.
 For those interested, here is the recipe.

 Tomatoes (1 giants one or several regular)

 1/2 cup White Lily SR flour

 1/2 cup King Arthur white whole wheat flour

 3/4 tsp. salt

 slightly less than 1/2 cup canola oil + 3 TBS melted butter